Antibiotics

 Myth: You should wait until pain is bad before taking painkillers

-Reality: Pain is easier to prevent than to stop.
+Reality: Pain is generally easier to manage earlyⓘ.
 Taking medication early is often more effective.

-Reality: Pain is easier to prevent than to stop.
+Reality: Pain is generally easier to manage earlyⓘ.
 Taking medication early is often more effective.

 Rebound Headaches

-- Taking painkillers too often can cause headachesⓘ
+- Taking painkillers too often can cause chronic headachesⓘ

 Vitamins & Supplements